 Type specimen analysis of Aquilegia flavescens var. miniana J. F. Macbr. & Payson

 We accessed digital images of all 13 type specimens of A. flavescens var. miniana collected by Macbride and Payson in central Idaho from JSTOR Global Plants (https://plants.jstor.org).
-These include the holotype (GH), eight isotypes from the same location (RM, MO × 2, US, E, CM, CAS, NY), and four paratypes (RM × 3, CM) from different locations.
+These include the holotype (GH), eight isotypes from the same location (RM, MO × 2, US, E, CM, CAS, NY), and four paratypes (RM × 3, CM) from different locations (Table S2).
 A hybrid index value was calculated for each plant according to the procedure described above.

 Cline analysis

 In our previous characterization of a hybrid population in the Marble Range, we observed hybrids in a high-elevation habitat, but an absence of pure A. flavescens, a high-elevation specialist.
 We therefore predicted that if alleles from A. flavescens were maintained by selection at high elevation in the hybrid zone, that any association between the genetic bases for floral morphology and adaptation to high altitude could reveal a cline in species-type floral morphology across elevation.
 We revisited the Marble Range hybrid population and sampled plants along an elevational cline across adjacent drainages descending from the hybrid population.
+We used a linear model to test for an association of the hybrid index with elevation.
+Here, rather than correcting for size in the calculation of the hybrid index itself, we explicitly accounted for size as a covariate in the model.
+We first calculated predicted discriminant scores for transect specimens using the herbarium specimen training data set described above, then rescaled these to range between zero and one using the range of herbarium specimen discriminant scores.
+Thus, the hybrid index in this analysis is comparable to the values calculated for herbarium specimens.
+We then used the lm function in R to run a regression of the hybrid index against collection elevation, while accounting for size as a covariate.

 Results